 Art in and outside the clinic

 Art has a notable function in the context of mental health care.
-In official government architectural assignments it is customary to reserve part of the budget for what is called art integration.
-To give an example, the artist Joost van Zanden was involved in the design of the Lumen Admissions Department at the Sint-Jan Baptist Psychiatric Clinic in Zelzate.
-The cladding of the glass porch and a skylight cast a spectral light on the bare white hospital walls.
+Within public tendering, it is customary to reserve a budget for so-called art integration.
+This is no different for the construction of healthcare institutions.
+For example, artist Joost van Zanden was involved in the design of the Lumen Admissions Department of Sint-Jan Baptist Psychiatric Centre in Zelzate.
+The cladding of the glass portal and a skylight cast a spectral light on the white and bare hospital walls.

-These artworks are limited but defensible.
-Colourful interventions hide the clinical functionality of the broad, bleak corridors of the admissions department.
-Legal standards and technical requirements result in the typical, monotonous hospital surroundings that we are familiar with today.
-In these instances, art compensates for what seems to be quite difficult in care architecture: the creation of a homely atmosphere for care or treatment.
+The works of art are modest, but defensible.
+The colourful interventions conceal the clinical functionality of the wide, bare corridors in the admissions department.
+Legal standards and technical requirements provide the typical, mind-numbing hospital environment as we know it today.
+In this case, art meets what is sometimes so difficult in healthcare architecture: the creation of a domestic environment for care or treatment.

-Art integration is not always equally successful.
-Take for example the case of the bus shelter with a lamp-post and rubbish bin that were installed on the roof terrace of Hotel Min in the Seefhoek district of Antwerp.
-It is an artwork by Koen Theys, and the Flemish Government Architect’s art unit acted as mediator.
-The artwork creates a quiet spot on the internal promenade that runs through this forensic psychiatric care home.
-Detainees stay there under a half-open regime for a trial period at the end of a course of treatment at the Rekem Public Psychiatric Care Centre.
+Art integration is not always successful.
+For example, a bus stop with a lamppost and rubbish bin was installed on the roof terrace of Hotel Min in the Seefhoek in Antwerp.
+This is a work of art by Koen Theys in which the art cell of the Flemish Government Architect acted as a mediator.
+The work of art creates a resting point on the internal walk through the forensic psychiatric care home.
+Internees stay there as a trial in a half-open regime at the end of a treatment trajectory in the Rekem Public Psychiatric Hospital.

-The roof terrace is now no longer accessible for everyday use.
-This internal decision is not down to the artist, but does point up the compulsive nature of the artwork.
-It is not only the safety of the roof terrace that is a problem, but also its low usability.
-The closure of the artwork shows that no one at Hotel Min particularly wants this sort of art.
-In addition to that there is the positive stigma of the bus shelter.
-The artwork focuses unnecessary attention on the unstable mental condition of the guests, who are at the end of their course of treatment.
+Today, the roof terrace is no longer accessible for daily use.
+The domestic decision is not the artist’s responsibility, but it does point to the compulsive nature of the work of art.
+Problematic is not only the safety of the roof terrace, but also its limited utility value.
+The closure of the work of art shows that no one in Hotel Min is really demanding for such art integration.
+On top of that comes the positive stigma of the bus stop.
+The artwork unnecessarily draws attention to the unstable state of mind among the guests who are actually at the end of their treatment.

-The bus shelter clashes with the ‘invisible care’ that Hotel Min offers in an unremarkable urban setting.
-So there is an urgent need for another function for art in mental health care.
-The question is whether art can also make a contribution to the normalisation of mental health care.
+The bus stop runs counter to the ‘invisible care’ offered by Hotel Min in an nondescript urban environment.
+Another function of art in mental health care is therefore urgently needed.
+The question is whether art can also contribute to the normalization of mental health care.

-The triennial removes the stigma of psychiatry.
-But Wim Cuyvers’ untitled work for the 2013 exhibition goes one step further.
-It consists of two proposals.
-In the first, a pit is dug in the hospital’s former rubbish dump.
-This relates to Cuyvers’ fascination for waste as an indication of the existential space.
-In the second proposal a patient is offered a week’s stay at Le Montavoix – a refuge the artist set up in the Jura region of France.
-Communication during the patient’s stay takes place formally by an exchange of cards which are later made public.
-The only predetermined activity is the cartographic recording of the land at Le Montavoix on the basis of three reference maps.
+The Triennial removes the stigma of psychiatry.
+But the untitled work of Wim Cuyvers in the 2013 edition goes one step further.
+The work consists of two proposals.
+The first proposal digs a pit on the hospital’s former dumping ground.
+The intervention fits in with Wim Cuyvers’ fascination for waste as an indication of existential space.
+In the second proposal, a patient is offered a one-week stay at Le Montavoix, a refuge that the artist set up in the French Jura.
+The communication during the stay is formally done through the exchange of maps, which will later be made public.
+The only certain activity consists of a cartography of the site of Le Montavoix on the basis of three reference maps.